723 Best Restaurants in Spain

 Viblioteca

-$ | Gràcia Fodor's choice
+$ | Gràcia Fodor's Choice

 This chic, neutral-tone wine and cheese barwith over 150 bottles and 60 slabs of creamy joyalso serves up unexpectedly stunning fromage-free options, such as Vietnamese rolls and tartares.
 You’ll have your table or counter spot for two hours (typical in Barcelona, where dining generally has “shifts” at 8 pm and 10 pm); how much cheese you can fit into that window is on you.